ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-create.md

   -o, --output string              Desired output format [text|json] (default "text") -q, --quiet                      Quiet output
       --ram string                 RAM size for node, minimum size is 2048MB.
 Ram size must be set to multiple of 1024MB. e.g. --ram 2048 or --ram 2048MB (default "2048")
+      --storage-size string        The size of the Storage in GB. e.g.: --size 10 or --size 10GB.
+The maximum Volume size is determined by your contract limit (default "10")
-      --storage-size int           The total allocated storage capacity of a Node (default 10) --storage-type string        Storage Type (default "HDD") -t, --timeout int                Timeout option for waiting for NodePool/Request [seconds] (default 600) -W, --wait-for-state             Wait for the new NodePool to be in ACTIVE state
+      --storage-type string        Storage Type (default "HDD") -t, --timeout int                Timeout option for waiting for NodePool to be in ACTIVE state[seconds] (default 600) -W, --wait-for-state             Wait for the new NodePool to be in ACTIVE state
 ```